Boldklubben 1913

-Boldklubben 1913 is a Danish football club which plays in Albani Series.
+Boldklubben 1913 is a Danish football club which plays in the fifth-tier Denmark Series.
 They play at Campus Road, in Odense on Funen.
 B1913 spent one season in the 1961–62 European Cup, which is the club's most notable international appearance.

 From the 2006–07 season to the 2012–13 season, they merged with B 1909, and Dalum IF, to form the joint venture FC Fyn who contested in the Danish 2nd Division and in the Danish 1st Division.